RetroDECK/ES-DE/USERGUIDE.md

 ### Apple Macintosh

+On Android only MAME4droid 2024 is supported for the macintosh system.
+Make sure you've read the _MAME4droid 2024 and MAME4droid_ section of the [Android documentation](ANDROID.md#mame4droid-2024-and-mame4droid) and that your ROM directory is configured correctly inside the emulator.

-There are two approaches to emulating these computers, the first is using games booted from diskettes and the second is to setup an entire OS installation as a hard disk image and run the games from there.
+There are two approaches to emulating these computers, the first is using games booted from diskettes and the second is to setup an entire OS installation as a hard disk image and run the games from there (this latter approach is not supported on Android).
 The first approach is only applicable for older models like the Macintosh SE and Macintosh Plus (i.e. the era prior to hard drives becoming prevalent), and the second approach can be used for more modern models.

 **Method 1, booting from diskette images**